by Eisa Davis

 MILLENAH NASCIMENTO '21 stage manager

-Bulrusher will presented as a radio play performance; the performance will be streamed live via Zoom webinar.
+Bulrusher will presented as a radio play performance; the performance will be streamed live via Zoom webinar, and will be immediately followed by a post-show discussion with the director.

 This performance is FREE but tickets are required; tickets may be reserved via the Hopkins Center Box Office HERE